barthoekstra/dss/README.md

 4. The output of the `docker run` command should now show a URL to copy-paste.
 Open this URL — including the token — in your browser and your data science environment should be working.
 Did you notice the :8888 in the url?
 This is the [port](https://en.wikipedia.org/wiki/Port_(computer_networking)) you have defined in step 3.
 5. Create a new Jupyter Python 3 Notebook: New (top right) > Python 3.
 This file will be stored in your `$PWD`, the working directory on your host which you have set in step 3.
 6. (Do whatever you want to use the data science stack for).
-7. Quit the Docker container by pressing `CTRL-C` twice in the Terminal/CMD window.
+7. Quit the docker container by pressing `CTRL-C` twice in the Terminal/CMD window.

 ## How does this work?
 The [Docker documentation](https://docs.docker.com/get-started/#a-brief-explanation-of-containers) describes a Docker image and container as follows: